 - enabling prompt treatment of prostate cancer

-If diagnosis and treatment remove prostate cancer before it spreads to distant organs, the 5 year survival rate is almost 100%.
+If diagnosis and treatment remove prostate cancer before it spreads to distant organs (localized cancer), the 5-year survival rate is

-This means that a person with prostate cancer is nearly 100% as likely to survive for 5 years beyond diagnosis as a person who does not have prostate cancer.
+This means that a person with localized prostate cancer is almost as likely to survive for 5 years beyond diagnosis as a person who does not have prostate cancer.